-It’s a tradition across the United States to determine what you are grateful for in the new year and what you want to do to be healthy, or save money, etc. How are you going to do better this year?
-This year if you are looking to save money, how about saving energy.
-Make moves towards creating a better planet for your children and grandchildren.
+It’s a tradition across the United States to determine what you are grateful for in the new year and what you want to do better.
+Be healthy?
+Save money?
+If the latter is your resolution then you have come to the right place.
+If you are looking to save money, how about saving energy?
+Why not make a move towards creating a better planet for your children and grandchildren.
 We have a few ways that you can save money and save energy in your home this 2020.

 Save Energy and Money in 2020